 Overtourism Issues Can No Longer Be Brushed Aside as Someone Else’s Problem

 Summer of Overtourism: 4 Lessons for the Travel Industry

 Barcelona’s Overtourism and 9 Other Tourism Trends This Week .

 Airbnb and overtourism – let the statistics have their say

 “After a couple of years bubbling below the surface, the overtourism concept has broken into mainstream public consciousness this summer.
 Tourist boards and travel companies can no longer deny its existence; there is an urgent need for these groups to work with destinations to make sure a better balance.”Patrick Whyte

-As a traveler the overload of tourists can definitely ruin an experience of a new destination.
+As a traveler, the overload of tourists can definitely ruin the experience of a new destination.
 As a local, it can be a nuisance.
 Are you concerned about overtourism?
 Do you see a role to play in this?
 Let me know!